Gbuomprisco/ngx-chips/README.md

 **`autocompleteObservable`** - [**`(text: string) => Observable<Response>`**]

 A function that takes a string (current input value) and returns an Observable (ex. `http.get()`) with an array of items wit the same structure as `autocompleteItems` (see below).
 Make sure you retain the scope of your class or function when using this property.
-It can be used to popuplate the autocomplete with items coming from an async request.
+It can be used to populate the autocomplete with items coming from an async request.

 **`showDropdownIfEmpty`** - [**`?boolean`**]